terraform-google-modules/terraform-google-sql-db/modules/safer_mysql/README.md

 # terraform-google-sql for a safer MySQL

 The module sets up a MySQL installation that relies on Cloud IAM for authenticating its users.
-The use of Cloud IAM centralises identty management, access control, and permits to strengthen the credentials being used for authentication.
+The use of Cloud IAM centralizes identity management, access control, and permits to strengthen the credentials being used for authentication.